rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

 The following steps you'll complete on your local machine. (or wherever you have `python-novaclient` installed)

-### Build your networks
+#### Build your networks

-To create a network, use the **nova network-create** command - for example
+To create a network, use the `nova network-create` command - for example:

     > nova network-create drbd0 172.16.16.0/24

-### Build your CBS Volumes
+#### Build your CBS Volumes

-To create CBS volumes, run the **nova volume-create** command in a for-loop.
-For example
+To create CBS volumes, run the `nova volume-create` command in a for-loop.
+For example:

     > for i in 0 1; do nova volume-create --display-name drbd${i} 100; done

-### Build your servers
+#### Build your servers

-After building the volumes, create two servers using the `nova boot` command in a for-loop
+After building the volumes, create two servers using the `nova boot` command in a for-loop:

     > for i in 0 1; do nova boot --image 5cebb13a-f783-4f8c-8058-c4182c724ccd \
     --nic net-id=35bf07d5-f4df-4d68-9082-83f9802648b8 \